Joba Chamberlain: 2006–2009

 On August 7, 2007, the Yankees purchased Chamberlain's contract, elevating him to the major leagues for the first time in his career.
-In his debut, a Yankees victory over the Toronto Blue Jays, Chamberlain struck out the first batter he faced and went on to pitch two scoreless innings, striking out two.
+In his debut that day, Chamberlain struck out the first batter he faced and went on to pitch two scoreless innings, striking out two in a win over the Toronto Blue Jays.
 Chamberlain's usage in games was initially restricted by what were referred to as the "Joba Rules", which prevented him from pitching on consecutive days and gave him an additional day of rest for each inning pitched in an outing.
 On August 30, 2007, during a game against the Boston Red Sox, Chamberlain threw two pitches over the head of Kevin Youkilis.
 Chamberlain was subsequently ejected for the first time in his Major League career.
 The next day, Chamberlain was suspended for two games and fined $1,000.
+He pitched 16 innings without allowing an earned runs to begin his career.
+Chamberlain allowed his first run, a solo home run by Mike Lowell of the Red Sox, on September 16.

 In Game 2 of the 2007 ALDS against the Cleveland Indians, Chamberlain was pitching in the bottom of the eighth with the Yankees leading 1–0.
 Suddenly, a host of small midges swarmed the field.
 He was repeatedly sprayed down with insect repellent, which had no apparent deterrent effect on the midges.
 Chamberlain threw two wild pitches, yielding the tying run.
 The Indians went on to win the game 2–1.
 The Yankees would then lose the Division Series against the Indians in four games in the best-of-five series.

-On March 20, 2008, the Yankees announced that Chamberlain would start the season in the bullpen.
+Before the 2008 season, Baseball America called him the third best prospect in baseball, while Baseball Prospectus ranked him fourth overall.
+He went into spring training that year as a starting pitcher.
+However, on March 20, 2008, the Yankees announced that Chamberlain would start the season in the bullpen.
 Manager Joe Girardi stated that Chamberlain would be used 'without restrictions' but that the team's use of Chamberlain would be guided by common sense.

-Chamberlain was granted a leave of absence on April 13, 2008, when he received news that his father, Harlan, was in the hospital after collapsing at his home in Lincoln, Nebraska.
+Chamberlain was granted a leave of absence on April 13, when he received news that his father was in the hospital after collapsing at his home in Lincoln, Nebraska.
 At the time of his leave, Joba had a record of 1–0, with a 0.00 ERA, six strikeouts, and three holds in four games and 51/3 innings pitched.
-Chamberlain returned from the bereavement in time for the 2nd game against the Baltimore Orioles on April 19, 2008.
+Chamberlain returned from the bereavement in time for the second game against the Baltimore Orioles on April 19.
 On April 20, Hank Steinbrenner announced that he wanted Chamberlain to be moved into the rotation.